RanranZhai/CRISPR/README.md

 ## Count PAMs on 22 chromosomes

-We used the GRCh37 assembly of the uman genome, which can be found [here]().
+We used the GRCh37 assembly of the human genome, which can be found [here]().
 Briefly, run `fecth.py` can get position of PAM sequence.
 Taking **GG** for example,
 ```